 #3: Use Bleach to Fabric Soak Diapers

-This first method is for heavy-duty cleaning, those with an HE front loader/HE top loader, or when the typical wash routine just isn’t enough.
+This first method is for heavy-duty cleaning, those with an HE front loader/HE top load washing machine, or when the typical wash routine just isn’t enough.

 If you’re bleaching because of the reasons we talked about earlier (for example, due to yeast infections or used diapers), we also recommend doing this.